mi-ninja/furl-cli/README.md

 by utilizing multiple threads to fetch chunks of data concurrently.
 Inspired by the simplicity of cURL and the robustness of wget.

+> [!Warning]
+> This branch is usually ahead of the latest release.
+If something does not
+> work as expected, consider checking out a specific release tag, or install
+> a stable version via cargo or winget.
+For more, see the [Installation](#installation) section.

 ![Example image](res/images/example.png)

 ## ✨ Features